How to Write an Artist Bio That Gets You Booked

 Anything that reads like you wrote it about yourself.
 The best bios sound like someone else wrote them because they were impressed.
 Aim for that tone.

 The short version is one to three sentences.
-This is what goes in an Instagram bio, a festival program, a quick email introduction, or any situation where someone needs to know who you are in thirty seconds.
-Write this one first.
-If you cannot describe yourself in three sentences, your longer bio will be even harder to write.
+This is your Instagram bio, a festival program line, a quick email introduction, anywhere someone needs to know who you are in thirty seconds.
+Try to write this one first.
+If you cannot describe yourself in three sentences, that is okay, read on.

 The long version is one hundred fifty to two hundred fifty words.
-This is what lives in your full EPK, on your website, and in press submissions.
-It gives context and depth while still staying focused.
+This lives in your full EPK, on your website, and in press submissions.
+It gives context and depth while staying focused.

-Both versions should be written and ready to go at all times.
-Switching between them depending on context should take ten seconds, not an hour of rewriting.
+Have all three written and ready, and EPKit gives you all three in one place.
+Switching between them should take ten seconds, not an hour of rewriting.

 THE THIRD PERSON QUESTION